A journey through time

-Some of the latest events celebrated in Westminster Abbey include the 80th birthday of Queen Elisabeth II and Princess Diana’s funeral.
+Some of the latest events celebrated in Westminster Abbey include the 80th birthday of Queen Elizabeth II and Princess Diana’s funeral.

 The outer walls of the abbey are some of the best examples of medieval architecture in London.
-With an impressive collection of tombstones and mausoleums of famous British people, the temple is an important landmark for the British.
+With an impressive collection of tombstones and mausoleums of famous British people, the temple is an important landmark.

 There are several places of interest inside the building, all conveniently explained while you do the tour with the audio guide.
 These are some of the most noteworthy:

-Although the admissions ticket is quite pricey, it is worth visiting to discover its impressive decoration and the architectural marvel that the abbey preserves despite the passage of time.
-Moreover, the audio guide that is included in the ticket will allow you to enjoy the experience even more, as it discloses interesting facts about the building's history while you explore it at your own pace.
+Although the admission ticket is quite pricey, it's worth visiting to discover its impressive decoration and the architectural marvel that the abbey preserves despite the passage of time.
+Moreover, the audio guide that is included in the ticket will allow you to enjoy the experience even more, disclosing interesting facts about the building's history while you explore it at your own pace.

-The audio guide included in the entrance fare will come in handy to discover all the details of the abbey’s history.
+The audio guide included in the entrance fee will come in handy when discovering all the details of the abbey’s history.